-- There is a simple way to close the semantic gap annotate the media files with keywords and derive higher-level semantic features similar to the techniques we have seen in text and web retrieval.
+- There is a simple way to close the semantic gap: we annotate the media files with keywords and derive higher-level semantic features similar to the techniques we have seen in text and web retrieval.
 In this context, the meta data is a low-level feature in the form of structured or unstructured text, while the terms extracted and the reasoning on the terms denote the higher level features (which are not inferred directly from the raw signal). - However, it costs about \$50 to \$100 to annotate an image with the necessary level of detail and quality.
 With the billions of images and the limited revenue generation from such annotations, this clearly is not an attractive path.
 Or would you pay \$100'000 for the 1'000 photos from your last vacation?
 Clearly not.
 So we need a cleverer approach to automate annotations as much as possible.
 This is not always feasible. - We can divide meta data roughly into two groups:

-There are many standards for metadata description is RDF, Dublin Core, Dublin Core Metadata initiative and others that define standards how to anotate media files.
-They all are part of the semantic web initiatives meta-tag in the header holds all meta information about the current web page.
-Is formation meta-tag in the header holds all meta information about the current web page.
-Is formation <meta <meta aname="description" content="text">
+• There are many standards for metadata description like RDF, Dublin Core, Dublin Core Metadata Initiative and others that define standards how to annotate media files.
+They all are part of the semantic web initiatives to provide better connection of information.
+In the context of web pages, the meta-tag in the header holds all meta information about the current web page.
+Its format is: <meta name="description" content="text">Next to description, a number of further meta data items are possible: